TakeLab/podium/docs/source/walkthrough.rst

 Inside each of these two fields we can see a :class:`podium.storage.Vocab` class, which is used for numericalization (converting tokens to indices).
 A Vocab is mainly defined by two maps: the string-to-index mapping :attr:`podium.storage.Vocab.stoi` and the index-to-string mapping :attr:`podium.storage.Vocab.itos`.

-In the previous code block we can see that the Vocab for the ``text`` field has a size of 16282.
+In highligted code block we can see that the Vocab for the ``text`` field has a size of 16282.
 The Vocab by default includes all the tokens present in the dataset, whichever their frequency might be.
 There are two ways to control the size of your vocabulary:

 1. Setting the minimum frequency (inclusive) for a token to be used in a Vocab: the :attr:`podium.storage.Vocab.min_freq` argument
 2. Setting the maximum size of the Vocab: the :attr:`podium.storage.Vocab.max_size` argument